Afiniti Insights

 Business change needs to change

 Afiniti is a specialist Business Change consultancy: we make change stick.
 We’re not technologists, though inevitably we deal with technology and the change consequences it brings every day.
 So, really, we’re not very interested in digital technologies per se.
 What does excite us are the changes and possibilities these technologies bring and, more especially, the ways in which Business Change approaches might need to change in response.
 And that’s where it gets interesting – because there’s precious little ink (virtual or other) being spent on that topic.
-To us that seems anathema: if (as we believe is the case) the tide of changes being brought by digital transformation are of a different nature and scale than previous ripples of change, then surely Business Change itself has to change?
+To us that seems strange: if (as we believe is the case) the tide of changes being brought by digital transformation are of a different nature and scale than previous ripples of change, then surely Business Change itself has to change?

 Afiniti thinks Business Change approaches do need to change, and in a series of articles, for which this is the introduction, we’re going to explore some of those changes, unpacking how we’re seeing them benefit our clients as they embrace digital transformation.